 "Get the city out of the paving business to save money," Barrett said.
 "Most public works departments are getting away from major projects because they don't have the staff."

-Barrett also will recommend to Ruberto consolidating some departments and realigning the staff under Public Works and Utilities Commissioner Bruce I. Collingwood to improve his department's response to residents' complaints and concerns.
+Barrett also will recommend to Ruberto consolidating some departments and realigning the staff under Public Works and Utilities Commissioner Bruce I.

 Furthermore, Barrett called for the city to do its own street sweeping, increase downtown street lighting and embarrass owners of blighted property to clean up their act.